robcast/digilib/doc/src/site/markdown/server-setup.md

 correct request URL for the servlets.

 Please see the Tomcat documentation about the [Remote IP Valve](https://tomcat.apache.org/tomcat-9.0-doc/config/valve.html#Remote_IP_Valve).
-You basically need to add the following XML tag with your proxy's IP numbers to the `Host` tag of your `server.xml` file:
+You basically need to add the following XML tag with your proxy's IP numbers to the `Host` tag of your `server.xml` file and make sure `ProxyPreserveHost` is set to `on`:

 ```
   <Valve className="org.apache.catalina.valves.RemoteIpValve"
     internalProxies="127\.0\.0\.1|123\.45\.67\.89"